The Succulent Plant Page goes to Families of Succulent Plants goes to

 Lampranthus haworthii N.E.
 Brown 1930

-This species is an erect sub-shrub with pairs of elongated, cylindrical, blue-green leaves fused at their base.
+This species is an erect sub-shrub with pairs of elongated, cylindrical, blue-green succulent leaves fused at their base.
 The large flowers are shiny pink, purple or white.

 Native to the Little Karoo and the region of the Karoo from Worcester to Robertson, enjoying mainly Winter rainfall.
 The plant grows readily from cuttings, which should be used to regenerate old, woody plants.